1985 Greek constitutional crisis: Catharsis

-Two Greek communist and two conservative politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Konstantinos Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
+Two Greek communists and two conservative politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Konstantinos Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
 Papandreou called them the "gang of four".

 Papandreou lost the June 1989 election, mainly due to the Koskotas scandal.
-Mitsotakis' party got 43%, but it was insufficient to form a government; Papandreou's last-minute change of the electoral vote law required a party to win 50% of the vote to govern alone.
-Papandreou hoped that while PASOK might come second in electoral votes, it could form a government with the support of the other leftist parties, but he was rejected.
+Mitsotakis' party won 43% of the vote, but it was insufficient to form a government because Papandreou's last-minute change of the electoral law required a party to win 50% of the vote to govern alone.
+Papandreou hoped that while PASOK might come second in voting, it could form a government with the support of the other leftist parties, but he was rejected.
 Instead, the right-wing New Democracy collaborated with the united leftist parties under Synaspismos, led by Charilaos Florakis, to form a government.
-The two parties, while belonging to opposite ideological camps (as well as having battled one another in the Greek Civil War), both sought a "catharsis," i.e., an investigation and trial of PASOK's corruption.
+Although they belonged to opposite ideological camps and had fought one another in the Civil War, both parties sought a "catharsis": an investigation into PASOK's corruption and a trial.
 The new government indicted Papandreou and four of his ministers.
-Moreover, to avoid political exploitation from any future omnipotent prime minister, they dismantled some of the junta's surveillance infrastructure and granted the first private television broadcast license to publishers critical to PASOK as a counterbalance to state media.
+To avoid political exploitation by any future omnipotent prime minister, the new government dismantled some of the junta's surveillance infrastructure and, as a counterbalance to state media, granted the first private television broadcast license to publishers critical of PASOK.

-In the elections of April 1990, Mitsotakis received sufficient (by one seat above the threshold) support to form a government, and Papandreou became the leader of the opposition, marking the end of PASOK's political dominance in its first era.
+In the election of April 1990, Mitsotakis received sufficient support to form a government, and Papandreou became the leader of the opposition, marking the end of PASOK's political dominance in its first era.

-Social norms

-Scholars examined Greek electoral preferences during the catharsis era and found that the Greek people perceive political corruption differently from other Western countries, placing greater importance on personality and charisma over morality.
-One scholar noted, "This refusal to distinguish between party loyalty on the one hand, and political corruption and constitutional violence on the other, is another sad reflection of contemporary Greek life."